Troy-Bilt TB400 - 400 CFM Gas Handheld Blower

-The Troy-Bilt TB400 is a gas-powered handheld leaf blower delivering 400 CFM at 180 MPH.
-It features a 2-cycle 25cc engine.
+The Troy-Bilt TB400 is a gas-powered handheld leaf blower delivering up to 400 CFM and 180 MPH.
+It features a 2-stroke 25-cc engine.
 (Read full specs)

 Page Content